krother/software-engineering-python/how_to_take_over_a_legacy_project/assessing_project_complexity.md

 Empty lines, docstrings and comments are counted, too, as they are part of the source code.

-For instance, in the ModeRNA project, we found 154 Python files with 27000 lines, of which 16000 were unique (as of August 28th in the master branch on Github).
+For instance, in the ModeRNA project (https://github.com/lenarother/moderna), we found 154 Python files with 27000 lines, of which 16000 were unique (as of August 28th in the master branch on Github).

 #### What the LOC number tells you?
 The LOC number helps you to compare programs to each other.
 For our complexity metric, we assign a rough size in points using a logarithmic scale: